 Avocados are the only required ingredient in guacamole and are responsible for its nutty flavor, creamy texture, and green hue.
 Common additions include salt, lime, diced tomatoes, onions, garlic, cilantro, and jalapeños — but it doesn’t have to end there.
 Garnish your guac with slices of sweet fruits, crunchy vegetables, shreds of fresh cheese … whatever you can imagine is worth a try.

 The Aztecs’ traditional guacamole recipe was pretty simple: avocados, tomatoes, green chilies, and salt, hand-mashed with a molcajete and tejolote.
-Later, the Spanish began adding lime and jalapeños to the mix, leading to this modern day classic Mexican guacamole recipe.
+Later, the Spanish began adding lime and jalapeños to the mix, leading to this modern-day classic Mexican guacamole recipe.
 The rest is history.

 Go nuts in the kitchen with this decadent duck and cherry guacamole or our uniquely irresistible everything-but-the-bagel-guacamole.
 This sweet peach charred chile guacamole tastes like nothing you’ve ever tried before, while this spicy fig and bacon guac takes creativity to a whole new level.
-Don’t be afraid to push the limits with new, crazy recipes — after all, one small step for guac is one giant leap for guac-kind.
+Don’t be afraid to push the limits with new, unique guacamole recipes — after all, one small step for guac is one giant leap for guac-kind.

 Guacamole with mayonnaise has a lighter body than common guacamole, which makes it a refreshing treat for unique appetizers.
 This pimento cheese guacamole calls for mayonnaise to give it an airy texture.
 Many seafood guacamoles, like this lump crab guacamole or this nutty shrimp and cashew guac, benefit from the mayo at their base.